elihorne/elihorne/content/casestudies/kickstarter.md

 title: Kickstarter
 start: 2017
 end: present
-role: Director of Product Design
+role: VP, Product and Design
 blurb: I hired and led a world-class product design team, responsible for a clean, consistent and accessible experience across web, iOS and Android.